-The MMSD tutor trainings are led by MMSD staff.
-This training workshop is open to all new and continuing volunteer tutors.
+All volunteer tutors or adults who are interested in becoming a tutor are welcome to attend the District-wide Tutor Training workshop.
+The workshop trainings are led by MMSD staff and are open to all new and continuing volunteer tutors.
 The most effective tutors are those that have been specifically trained for the job.
 Being a tutor is different than being a mentor or a classroom volunteer.
 These workshops teach tutors specific strategies to build effective relationships, guide learning and promote student confidence and competence.

 Training Workshop Schedule

 6:45-8:00 Workshop Sessions

 Volunteers may choose which two workshops they would like to attend.
 The schedule will be provided at the workshop.

 - Basics of Literacy Tutoring, (K-5, 6-8)

 - Basics of Math Tutoring, (6-8)